 Visit our Re-post guidelines

 Everyone knows that eating vegetables has profound health benefits.
 But, like all foods, not all vegetables are created the same.
-Some are better than others in terms of nutritional content, and overall contribution to vibrant health.
-If you look more closely at their phytochemical [plant-based chemical] content, or the growing amount of research into their specific effects on the body and disease, a few vegetables appear to be downright “miracle” foods!
+A few vegetables appear to be downright "miracle" foods!

 One such group of veggies are those of the Brassica family; commonly known as cruciferous.
-These include broccoli, brussel sprouts, cabbage, cauliflower, kale, radish, rutabaga, turnip and even arugula.
+These include broccoli, Brussels sprouts, cabbage, cauliflower, kale, radish, rutabaga, turnip and even arugula.

 What makes this group of veggies so special?
 Sulforaphane.